Wednesday Mass at 18.00

 Wednesday Mass – A Place for Rest, Inspiration, and Community

-Settle down with a cup of tea, breathe in the peace of the church pews, and rest in the stillness.
-The Mass features serene music that invites reflection and calm.
-It’s a pause from the rush of everyday life, a moment to simply be and catch your breath.
+Settle down with a cup of tea, breathe in the stillness of the church pew, and rest in the calm.
+The service offers gentle music that creates space for peace and reflection.
+It is a pause from the stress of everyday life, a moment simply to be and to catch your breath.
+The service lasts about 40 minutes.

-The church offers tea, and you’re warmly welcome to bring your own snack or meal to enjoy before or after the service.
-A microwave is available in the coffee lounge.
+The church provides tea, and you are warmly welcome to bring your own fika or a packed meal to eat before or after the service.
+A microwave is available in the coffee area.
+For young adults, the meeting place After Worship takes place after the service, with a café and various activities.

 Welcome to Wednesday Mass – a place for rest, inspiration, and community in the middle of your week!